-These are also great ways to thicken the chili in a slow cooker as well.
+These are also great ways to thicken the chili in a slow cooker or a crockpot as well.

 Add 2 tbsps of cornstarch to cold water and mix it well.
 It is very important to make sure that you mix the two together BEFORE adding them to the chili.

 If you add cornstarch in its powder form to your chili it will end up clumping up and it will not be pleasant in taste or appearance.
 However, if you do it correctly the cornstarch will not affect the flavors of your chili.

 It tends to ball up and it is impossible to completely incorporate the cornstarch at this point which is why it is so important to mix it well first.

 Add your cornstarch water mixture to your chili and stir it in.
 Wait a few minutes and you will start to see your chili thickening before your eyes!

 It is important to make sure that your cornstarch cooks to be safe to eat.
 Make sure it comes up to a simmer for a bit.

 This is also a good option if you wanted to thicken a dutch oven beef stew.